acschwartz/dotfiles/README.md

 ## 📎 Details

-**[GNU Stow](https://www.gnu.org/software/stow/manual/stow.html)** is a symlink manager — it helps you manage your dotfiles by creating symbolic links from files in this repo to your home directory.
+🧰 **[GNU Stow](https://www.gnu.org/software/stow/manual/stow.html)** is a symlink manager — it helps you manage your dotfiles by creating symbolic links from files in this repo to your home directory.

-Instead of manually symlinking each config file, you organize your dotfiles into folders (called “packages”), and run stow <folder> to auto-link all contents into place.
+Instead of manually symlinking each config file, you organize your dotfiles into folders (called “packages”), and run `stow <folder>` to auto-link all contents into place.

 ### 📦 Packages